Evelyn De Morgan

-Evelyn De Morgan (30 August 1855 – 2 May 1919), née Pickering, was an English painter associated early in her career with the later phase of the Pre-Raphaelite Movement, and working in a range of styles including Aestheticism and Symbolism.
+Evelyn De Morgan (30 August 1855 – 2 May 1919) was an English painter associated early in her career with the later phase of the Pre-Raphaelite Movement, and working in a range of styles including Aestheticism and Symbolism.
 Her paintings are figural, foregrounding the female body through the use of spiritual, mythological, and allegorical themes.
 They rely on a range of metaphors (such as light and darkness, transformation, and bondage) to express what several scholars have identified as spiritualist and feminist content.
-Her later works also deal with the themes of war from a pacifist perspective, engaging with conflicts like the Second Boer War and World War I.
+Her later works also dealt with the themes of war from a pacifist perspective, engaging with conflicts such as the Second Boer War and World War I.

 Early life

-She was born Mary Evelyn Pickering at 6 Grosvenor Street, to Percival Pickering QC, the Recorder of Pontefract, and Anna Maria Wilhelmina Spencer Stanhope, the sister of the artist John Roddam Spencer Stanhope and a descendant of Coke of Norfolk who was an Earl of Leicester.
+She was born Mary Evelyn Pickering at 6 Grosvenor Street in London, England, to Percival Pickering QC, the Recorder of Pontefract, and Anna Maria Wilhelmina Spencer Stanhope, daughter of John Spencer Stanhope and grand daughter of Thomas Coke, 1st Earl of Leicester.
+She was the eldest of four children, followed by chemist Percival Spencer Umfreville Pickering (1858–1920), Rowland Neville Umfreville (1861–1931) and Whilemina who became a writer.
+Her maternal uncle was the artist John Roddam Spencer Stanhope.
+She was christened at her maternal family's church in Cawthorne, South Yorkshire.